Yaossg/ProjectGene/README.md

 ## Additional Features

 - Rainbow sheep are no longer a look.
 Depending on specific genes instead of name, rainbow sheep drop different wools
 - Merge cows and mooshroom by different gene types.
+Cows also eat grass and mushroom sheared also grow back.
 - Mixed type of mooshroom growing both red and brown mushroom, even with a flower!
 - Saddle of a pig can be taken down by shearing.
 - Some easter eggs hidden.